ECON 460

 gen month = month(dofc(DATE))

-To generate a dummy variable for interviews that occured when a female head-of-state was in power, you might want to merge in the data from the spreadsheet on female leaders.
+To generate a dummy variable for interviews that occured when a female head of state was in power, you might want to merge in the data from the spreadsheet on female leaders.
 Or, you might just want to code this variable by hand, since the number of female leaders is small.
 To do this, you will need to use Stata’s date format (again).
-Here is how I would code up a dummy variable for observations in Malawi during the period when Joyce Banda was the president:
+Here is how I would code up a dummy variable for observations in Malawi during the period when Joyce Banda was the president of Malawi:

 gen joycebanda = 0